100 Years of History

 When they returned to share the prospective affiliation, they renamed the church to Grace Calvary Chapel, associating it with the non-denominational evangelical churches of Calvary Chapel.
 Those who came through the near-loss of the church in the 1980s anxiously expressed concerns.

 Barger prayed about the matter and resigned in May 1994.
 Assistant Pastor Alex Dodi stayed, and two-thirds of the members left.
-Since then, Denny’s calling has been in the Middle East.
-He continued as a missionary, founder of Saar Fellowship Evangelical Theological Seminary in Barnegat, and guest speaker at Calvary Chapel in Old Bridge.
+Since then, Denny has been a missionary in the Middle East, founded Saar Fellowship Evangelical Theological Seminary in Barnegat, and spoken at Calvary Chapel in Old Bridge.

 Pastor Alex Dodi (1995–2002)

-Pastor Alex Dodi, his wife Jean, and their budding family started attending Grace Calvary in 1990.
-He loved the people and preaching, worked with Dave and Pat Wark at Dave’s Appliance, played bass on the worship team, and ran the youth group with his wife.
-He was installed as a deacon under Pastor Barger and attended Philadelphia College of Bible while working for the Warks.
+Alex and Jean Dodi, with a budding family, started attending Grace Calvary in 1990.
+Alex loved the people and preaching, played bass on the worship team, and ran the youth group with his wife.
+He was installed as a deacon under Denny Barger and attended Philadelphia College of Bible while working for the Dave and Pat Wark at Dave’s Appliance.
 During this time, the church was renamed to Grace Calvary Church.

 Alex was ordained in December 1994 with a message given by Rev. Mike Estra and singing by Tom Sargent.
-When Pastor Barger resigned in 1995, Alex became Senior Pastor through a congregational vote.
-The church had 22 members, mostly seniors.
-Half of the congregation left with Barger.
-Though the core membership was small, they were active.
-Alex looked to the Lord and prayed “Less of me, more of you.”
-He wanted plurality of leadership in the church and focused on Ephesians.
+When Barger resigned in 1995, Alex became Senior Pastor through a congregational vote.
+The church had 22 very active members.
+Alex looked to the Lord and prayed “Less of me, more of you,” wanting plurality of leadership in the church.

-Throughout his tenure, Pastor Dodi strived to stay true to the biblical roots of the early church.
-He and his children (Alex, Jenna, and Michaela) lived in Waretown while at Grace Calvary, and both Alex Jr. and Jenna were baptized there.
+Throughout his tenure, Pastor Dodi focused on Ephesians and strived to stay true to the biblical roots of the early church.
+He and his children (Alex, Jenna, and Michaela) lived in Waretown, where both Alex Jr. and Jenna were baptized.

 2000s